Pain in your abdomen (stomach or puku) is common. It's important to know what to do and when you need to see a doctor.

 Depending on what they think is causing your abdominal pain, they may want to do further tests.

-If you know the cause of your abdominal pain, you can go to the Health Navigator page for that condition to find out what support is available to you.
+If you know the condition causing your abdominal pain, you can go to the Health Navigator page for that condition to find out what support is available to you.

-Call Healthline phone 0800 611 116 for free advice from registered nurses 24 hours a day, seven days a week, if you are unsure about what to do.
+Call Healthline phone 0800 611 116 for free advice from registered nurses 24 hours a day, 7 days a week, if you are unsure about what to do.